Dr Mark Bass

 - Williamson RC, Cowell CAM, Hammond CL, Bergen DJM, Roper JA, Feng Y, Rendall TCS, Race PR & Bass MD (2014) Coronin-1C and RCC2 guide mesenchymal migration by trafficking Rac1 and controlling GEF exposure.
 Journal of Cell Science, 127(19), 4292-4307.
 View this article in WRRO

-- Bass MD, Williamson RC, Nunan RD, Humphries JD, Byron A, Morgan MR, Martin P & Humphries MJ (2012) A Syndecan-4 Hair Trigger Initiates Wound Healing through Caveolin- and RhoG-Regulated Integrin Endocytosis.
+- Bass M, Williamson R, Nunan R, Humphries J, Byron A, Morgan M, Martin P & Humphries M (2012) A Syndecan-4 Hair Trigger Initiates Wound Healing through Caveolin- and RhoG-Regulated Integrin Endocytosis.
 Developmental Cell, 23(5), 1081-1082.

 - Bass MD, Roach KA, Morgan MR, Mostafavi-Pour Z, Schoen T, Muramatsu T, Mayer U, Ballestrem C, Spatz JP & Humphries MJ (2007) Syndecan-4–dependent Rac1 regulation determines directional migration in response to the extracellular matrix.
 The Journal of Cell Biology, 177(3), 527-538.
 View this article in WRRO